osstotalsoft/nbb/src/MultiTenancy/NBB.MultiTenancy.Identification.Http/README.md

 # NBB.MultiTenancy.Identification.Http
 This package provides tenant identification from HTTP requests:
+* `FormTokenResolver` - obtains the tenant token from the form values (when Request.HasFormContentType == true)
-* `TenantIdHeaderHttpTokenResolver` - obtains the tenant token from the given http header
+* `HeaderHttpTokenResolver` - obtains the tenant token from the given http header
-* `QueryStringTenantIdTokenResolver` - obtains the tenant token from the given query string parameter
+* `HeaderRegexHttpTokenResolver` - obtains the tenant token from the header with a regular expression.
 * `HostHttpTenantTokenResolver` - obtains the tenant token from http request host
 * `HostRefererHttpTokenResolver` - obtains the tenant token from the host name in the 'Referer' HTTP header.
+* `JwtBearerTokenResolver` - obtains the tenant token from the a claim in a Jwt token extracted from Bearer authentication.
+* `QueryStringTokenResolver` - obtains the tenant token from the given query string parameter

 For details about resolvers see [`NBB.Multitenancy.Identification`](../NBB.MultiTenancy.Identification#readme)